History of labour law in the United Kingdom: Trend towards statute law

 Regulation generally in the Middle Ages aimed at preventing any individual or section of the community from making what was considered an exceptional profit through the necessity of others.
 The scarcity of labour by the reduction of the population through pestilence was not admitted as a justification for the demands for increased pay, and while the unemployed labourer was liable to be committed to jail if he refused service at current rates, the lords of the towns or manors who promised or paid more to their servants were liable to be sued treble the sum in question.
 Similar restrictions were made applicable to artificers and workmen.
 By another statute, two years later, labourers or artificers who left their work and went into another county were liable to be arrested by the sheriff and brought back.
-These and similar provisions with similar aims were confirmed by statutes of 1360, 1368 and 1388, but the act of 1360, while prohibiting " all alliances and covins of masons, carpenters, congregations, chapters, ordinances and oaths betwixt them made," allowed " every lord to bargain or covenant for their works in gross with such labourers and artificers when it pleaseth them, so that they perform such works well and lawfully according to the bargain and covenant with them thereof made."
+These and similar provisions with similar aims were confirmed by the Labourers (No. 2) Act 1361 (34 Edw.
+3. c.
+10), Labourers Act 1368 (42 Edw.
+3. c.
+6) and the Statute of Cambridge 1388 (12 Ric.
+2. c.
+7), but the act of 1360, while prohibiting "all alliances and covins of masons, carpenters, congregations, chapters, ordinances and oaths betwixt them made," allowed "every lord to bargain or covenant for their works in gross with such labourers and artificers when it pleaseth them, so that they perform such works well and lawfully according to the bargain and covenant with them thereof made."

 Powers were given by the acts of 1368 and 1388 to justices to determine matters under these statutes and to fix wages.
 Records show that workmen of various descriptions were pressed by writs addressed to sheriffs to work for their king at wages regardless of their will as to terms and place of work.
 These proceedings were founded on notions of royal prerogative, of which impressment of seamen survived as an example to a far later date.
-By an act of 1388 no servant or labourer, man or woman, however, could depart out of the hundred to serve elsewhere unless bearing a letters patent under the king's seal stating the cause of going and time of return.
-Such provisions would appear to have widely failed in their purpose, for an act of 1414 declares that the servants and labourers fled from county to county, and justices were empowered to send writs to the sheriffs for fugitive labourers as for felons, and to examine labourers, servants and their masters, as well as artificers, and to punish them on confession.
+By the Statute of Cambridge 1388 no servant or labourer, man or woman, however, could depart out of the hundred to serve elsewhere unless bearing a letters patent under the king's seal stating the cause of going and time of return.
+Such provisions would appear to have widely failed in their purpose, for the Quarter Sessions Act 1414 (2 Hen.
+5. Stat.
+1 c.
+4) declares that the servants and labourers fled from county to county, and justices were empowered to send writs to the sheriffs for fugitive labourers as for felons, and to examine labourers, servants and their masters, as well as artificers, and to punish them on confession.